kevin49999/SpotifySwiftFuture/README.md

-# OnlyFuture
+# Spotify-iOS-Swift-Future

 Using the Spotify iOS SDK to play only Future (in progress).
-Can use as a starting point for setting up Spotify's iOS SDK in Swift.
+Can use as a starting point for using Spotify's iOS SDK in Swift.

 ![Platform iOS](https://img.shields.io/badge/platform-iOS-blue.svg)